CiscoDevNet/appdynamics-ansible/README.md

 # Ansible AppDynamics Collection

 The AppDynamics collection installs and configures AppDynamics agents and configurations.
+Refer to the [role variables](#Role-Variables) below for a description of available deployment options.
+It should be noted that the implementation as provided does not preserve custom configuration settings applied subsequent to the initial agent installation.

 ## Setup